JanHerca/urantiapedia/output/wikijs/article/Philip_Calabrese/Urantia_Book_Religion.md

 > “In place of destroying all ritual, they would do better to reform it.” [[UB 97:10.7](/en/The_Urantia_Book/97#p10_7)]

-Let us then [[UB 97:10.7](/en/The_Urantia_Book/97#p10_7)] “Set about to establish the Shutterstock faithful observance of a superior and purified ritual” along with “insisting on personal moral responsibility.”
+Let us then [[UB 97:10.7](/en/The_Urantia_Book/97#p10_7)] “though he joined with them in insisting on personal moral responsibility, he also set about to establish the faithful observance of a superior and purified ritual.”

 In light of _The Urantia Book_, we are now in a position to do just that with the Christian ritual.
 There is much of value in the ritual of a Christian church service to adopt in a _Urantia Book_ church.